PODCAST "The Bulletin"

 Theme: Social and Cultural Prescription.

-Guest: Born in Rio de Janeiro in 1977, Ricardo Rodrigues graduated as a Nurse from the Higher School of Nursing of Lisbon and as an actor from the Higher School of Theater and Cinema of the Polytechnic Institute of Lisbon.
-He has worked in the field of Mental Health for Children and Adolescents in various contexts, including hospitalization, day hospital, and outpatient care.
+Guest: Born in Rio de Janeiro in 1977, Ricardo Rodrigues graduated as a Nurse from the Higher School of Nursing of Lisbon and as an actor from the Higher School of Theatre and Cinema of the Polytechnic Institute of Lisbon.
+He has worked in the field of Child and Adolescent Mental Health in various contexts, including inpatient care, day hospital, and outpatient services.
 Additionally, he is the creator of theater projects aimed at different audiences, such as teachers, health professionals, senior citizens, and children and young people with mental illnesses.
 He is currently a lecturer at the Higher School of Health of the Polytechnic Institute of Setúbal, director of the D. Carlos I Training Center, and a doctoral student in Educational Sciences at the Faculty of Human Motricity of the University of Lisbon.

 Episode 47, 2025